Enhancing Efficiency in Multidevice Federated Learning through Data Selection: Method

-\mysub{Loss-based Selection.} All available data $D$ at round $r$ are fed into the model $M$ to compute their loss values $\ell_r(f_M(\mathbf{X}),\mathbf{y})$.
+All available data $D$ at round $r$ are fed into the model $M$ to compute their loss values $\ell_r(f_M(\mathbf{X}),\mathbf{y})$.
 We consider lower loss values as an indication of being less important, and higher loss values show the importance of the data~\cite{jiang2019accelerating}.
-To this end, at round $r$ for the current $\ell_r$, we drive a cumulative distribution function (CDF$^{\ell}_{r}$).
-The probability of discarding data, $\mathcal{P}_N$, and the probability of feeding data to train the complete model $M$ on \ap, $\mathcal{P}_M$, at round $r+1$ are defined as:
+To this end, at round $r$ for the current $\ell_r$, we drive a cumulative distribution function~(CDF$^{\ell}_{r}$).
+Then at round $r+1$, the probability of discarding data, $\mathcal{P}_N$, and the probability of feeding data to train the complete model $M$ on \ap, $\mathcal{P}_M$, are defined as:

-where $\alpha$ and $\beta$ are parameters to determine the level of selectivity. $\mathcal{P}_N$ selects samples that have the lowest losses as $D_N$, $\mathcal{P}_M$ selects samples with the highest losses as $D_M$, and the rest of the samples are used to locally train $C$ on the \iot.
-Implementation-wise, we use a fixed-size queue for the CDF$^{\ell}_{r}$ to dynamically keep track of loss values so that the $\mathcal{P}_N$ and $\mathcal{P}_M$ for the current sample can be efficiently computed using its loss and to save computational resources similar to prior work~\cite{oort}.
+where $\alpha$ and $\beta$ parameters determine the level of selectivity.
+At round $r+1$, for a sample with loss value $\ell_{r+1}$, the sample is selected into $D_N$ with probability of $\mathcal{P}_N(\ell_{r+1})$.
+Thus, the lower the loss value for a sample, the greater the probability for being discarded.
+Similarly, $\mathcal{P}_M$ selects samples with the highest losses as $D_M$; which means that the higher the loss value for a sample, the greater the probability of being chosen to train the entire model.
+Samples that are not selected for $D_N$ or $D_M$ are added to $D_C$ to locally train $C$ on the \iot.
+We use a fixed-size queue for the CDF$^{\ell}_{r}$ to dynamically keep track of loss values so that the $\mathcal{P}_N$ and $\mathcal{P}_M$ for the current sample can be efficiently computed using its loss and to save computational resources similar to prior work~\cite{oort}.